• Skip to primary navigation

 Reusable advent calendars

-Plastic advent calendars contain a huge amount of plastic considering the small amount of chocolate inside.
-Investing in a reusable one means you can fill it with small treats and reuse year on year!
+Plastic advent calendars contain a huge amount of plastic, considering the small amount of chocolate inside.
+Investing in a reusable one means you can fill it with small treats and reuse year after year!

 Christmas cards